varocketry/guitar-mastery-hub/public/lessons/lesson_014_first_complete_song_stand_by_me.md

 - **Eric Clapton** recalls completing "House of the Rising Sun" as his turning point

 **What makes a song "complete"?**
-- ✅ Intro section (sets the mood)
+- âœ… Intro section (sets the mood)
-- ✅ Verse structure (tells the story)
+- âœ… Verse structure (tells the story)
-- ✅ Chorus (the memorable hook)
+- âœ… Chorus (the memorable hook)
-- ✅ Bridge or instrumental section (provides contrast)
+- âœ… Bridge or instrumental section (provides contrast)
-- ✅ Outro (professional ending, not just stopping)
+- âœ… Outro (professional ending, not just stopping)
-- ✅ Smooth transitions between all sections
+- âœ… Smooth transitions between all sections
-- ✅ Consistent tempo and rhythm throughout
+- âœ… Consistent tempo and rhythm throughout
-- ✅ Dynamic variation (louder/softer sections)
+- âœ… Dynamic variation (louder/softer sections)

 **Why "Stand By Me" is perfect:**